-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the Finance, Sites and Buildings Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the Finance, Sites and Building Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

-GOVERNANCE STATEMENT (continued) FOR THE YEAR ENDED 31 AUGUST 2014
+GOVERNANCE STATEMENT (continued) FOR THE YEAR ENDED 31 AUGUST 2015

-The Governing Body has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Governors have appointed Niamh Hutton of Accounting and Office Administration Services, as Responsible Officer ('RO').
+The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+However, the Trustees have appointed Niamh Hutton of Accounting and Office Administration Services, as Responsible Officer ('RO').
 The RO's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-On a quarterly basis, the RO reports to the Governing Body on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities.
+On a quarterly basis, the RO reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees financial responsibilities.
 The RO function has been fully delivered in line with the EFA's requirements.